 Dernière modification le

-Let’s face it, one of the fun things about Norway is the weather.
-Very heavy snowfalls in winter, heavy rain, sometimes storms (special mention to Hans, who has just crossed the country), and therefore roads that can be closed.
+Let’s be honest, one of the funny things about Norway is its weather.
+Very heavy snowfall in winter, torrential rain, the occasional fierce storm (special mention to Hans, which just swept through and cut the country in two), and as a result, roads that can get closed.

-In summer, it’s quite rare.
-In winter, it’s more frequent, especially for many scenic roads that are closed for a good part of the year due to excessive snow.
+In summer, it’s actually pretty rare.
+In winter, it’s more common, especially for many scenic routes that remain closed for a good part of the year due to excessive snow — we’ll cover that a bit further down with the full list.

 CAR RENTAL IN NORWAY